Activities with Employees

 The Sony Financial Group promotes initiatives to help balance careers with private lives.
 Since its establishment, Sony Life has had a system in place that goes beyond what is required by law to enable employees who are raising children to continue working.
-In June 2016, the company was recognized by the Ministry of Health, Labour and Welfare as a company actively supporting efforts to raise the next generation of children.
-Moreover, Sony Assurance became the first direct non-life insurer to receive this certification*.
-Sony Bank implemented an action plan to help employees balance child-raising responsibilities with work, and produced a guidebook to promote widespread awareness of support such as the social security system which can be used by expecting parents for child birth and child-raising.
+The company was recognized by the Ministry of Health, Labour and Welfare as a company actively supporting efforts to raise the next generation of children.
+Moreover, Sony Assurance became the ﬁrst direct non-life insurer to receive this certiﬁcation*.
+Sony Bank has implemented an action plan to support employees balancing work and childcare and is providing a guidebook to publicize the social security system, etc., that is available for childbirth and childcare.
 Going forward, by continuing to help employees balance child-raising responsibilities with work, Group companies will remain focused on proactively creating a work environment that is conducive to healthy childbirth and parenting.

 * Sony Assurance is the ﬁrst direct non-life insurer to receive the certiﬁcation based on a survey by Sony Assurance conducted on August 29, 2012.
 Only those companies that have received the Kurumin logo certiﬁcation and have consented to be listed on the Ministry of Health, Labour and Welfare’s website were surveyed.
 A direct non-life insurer refers to a Japanese non-life insurer that sells insurance products and provides services directly to customers without relying primarily on an insurance agency.